zhbk2401/NextUp/README.md

-# 📱 Nextup
+# 📱 Next Up?

 **Nextup** is a minimal, smart schedule viewer for university students.
 It helps you instantly know what’s next on your timetable — no more checking PDFs or messy sites.

 ---

-## ❓ What is Nextup?
+## ❓ What is Next Up?

 **"What’s next?"**
 That’s the only question this app answers.

-Whether you’re late to class or wondering if you’re free — Nextup gives you a clean, instant answer.
+Whether you’re late to class or wondering if you’re free — Next Up gives you a clean, instant answer.
 Built with **SwiftUI**, powered by **live data from LPNU**, and designed for maximum clarity.

 ---